-If your rhododendrons are having some problems right now, then you might be a bit surprised.
+If your rhododendrons are having some problems right now, you might be a bit surprised.
 They’re so easy to take care of usually that you might not have expected to run into any issues.

 1 – Drought Issues

 One of the most common reasons why rhododendron leaves will start to curl is that they aren’t getting enough water.
-If a rhododendron hasn’t been watered properly in quite some time, then its leaves will begin to curl.
+If a rhododendron hasn’t been watered properly in quite some time, its leaves will begin to curl.

-If the rhododendron is still new, then it’ll need to be watered twice each week during the growing season.
+If the rhododendron is still new, it’ll need to be watered twice each week during the growing season.
 Don’t fret about the leaves curling if you know that it’s likely a watering issue.

 2 – Too Much Water